 Initial Consultation and Scaling in Dental Cleanings

-On your first visit, an initial examination will take place.
+On your first visit, an initial dental examination will take place.
 During this examination, our dental hygienist will evaluate the level of teeth cleaning needed.

 When regular and good oral hygiene is not adopted, plaque buildup occurs.
 This plaque if you do not brush or floss regularly and is referred to as tartar.
 Tartar buildup also known as dental calculus buildup is a mineral deposit that occurs in some regions of the teeth (especially around the gumline).
 This buildup, over time, can cause multiple soft and hard tissue problems.